kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

     |]
 ```

-Remember to defer prod.js an the elm file for them to load correctly.
+Note that we are using **defer** on prod.js and the elm file for Elm to load properly.

 Secondly, let's replace what we wrote in the previous part of the series in `/Web/View/Static/Welcome.hs`, just to have a practical link to the Books.